Ewan-Roberts/Jarvis/README.md

 ### Hardware

-For this module a Macbook through an Ardino Mega is the controlling unit.
+For this module a Macbook through an Arduino Mega is the controlling unit.
 Additional modules connect through the local network and share socket sessions for sharing functionality.

 The wiring looks like:
 ![Alt text](public/images/jarvis_hardware.jpg?raw=true "Fritzing version of hardware set up")